raspberrypilearning/space-talk/en/step_4.md

-## Nano switches costume
+## Nano switches costumes

 Sprites have costumes to change the way they look.
+You can animate a sprite by changing its costumes.

+Change Nano's costume with code blocks.

 --- task ---